 After the successful completion of treatment, an individualized aftercare plan will be set in place to help prevent relapse.
 This plan will include ongoing therapy, attending recovery group meetings, and various other programs and assistance based on individual need.

-Call Drug Treatment Centers Lansdale today at 215-383-2672 and get the help you need today.
+Call Drug Treatment Centers in Lansdale today at 215-383-2672 and get the help you need finding a treatment center that suits all your needs.